wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/139370139-f6ec275e-5882-4c80-80a7-5c309b48177b.png">
 <img width="1762" alt="well-architected-radar-1762x662" src="https://user-images.githubusercontent.com/300046/139370139-f6ec275e-5882-4c80-80a7-5c309b48177b.png"></a>

-The percentage for each pillar is based on what has been <strong>achieved now</strong> (the blue line) and the <strong>next level target</strong> (the red line).
+The percentage for each pillar is based on what has been <strong>achieved Now:</strong> (the inner blue line) and the <strong>Next: level target</strong> (the outer red line).

-The gaps (delta) between "Now" and "Next" are addresed by a <strong>backlog of activities</strong> designed to reach higher organizational and systems capability.
+The gaps (delta) between "Now" and "Next" are addresed by a <strong>backlog of activities</strong> designed to reach higher organizational and systems capability at building and operating systems using shared public clouds.

-The percentages are based on a <strong>consistent and comprehensive</strong> set of <strong>design principles</strong> and <strong>best practices</strong> to build and evaluate cloud shared public usage defined in the "Well-Architected" (WA) Framework.
+Percentages in the Radar Chart are based on a <strong>consistent and comprehensive</strong> set of <strong>design principles</strong> and <strong>best practices</strong> defined in the "Well-Architected" (WA) Framework.

 The Well Architected Framework is really an <strong>industry standard</strong> because it is referenced by Amazon, Microsoft, and Google: